 Estonia joined the Academia network in 2000 and, since then, nearly 150 practitioners and experts have visited Estonia and approximately the same number of Estonian professionals have had the opportunity to gain experience and knowledge abroad.

-Spring 2019 was an absolute record for Estonian career guidance professionals – 23 of them went for the Academia exchanges in Belgium, Latvia, France, Germany, Britain, Denmark and the Czech Republic.
+Spring 2019 was an absolute record for Estonian career guidance professionals – 23 of them went for the Academia exchanges in Belgium, Latvia, France, Germany, Britain, Denmark, Slovenia and the Czech Republic.

 In August 2019, an online survey among career specialists was conducted in order to clarify

 - the experiences of career practitioners and their assessment of international cooperation opportunities,